-Poland's Kaczynski says EU's Tusk should not be allowed to go on in Brussels
+Poland's Kaczynski says EU's Tusk should not get second term in Brussels

-WARSAW The head of Poland's ruling party Jaroslaw Kaczynski launched an attack on Tuesday on his arch-rival Donald Tusk, saying he should not be allowed to serve as European Council president for a second term.
+WARSAW (Reuters) - The head of Poland's ruling party, Jaroslaw Kaczynski, launched an attack on Tuesday on European Council President Donald Tusk, an old political foe at home, saying he should not be allowed to serve a second term.

-Tusk, a former head of the center-right, pro-European Civic Platform party, served as Poland's prime minister for almost two terms before resigning in 2014 to take on the top EU job.
+Tusk, a former head of the center-right, pro-European Civic Platform party, served as Poland's prime minister for almost two terms before resigning in 2014 to take the top European Union job.

-His mandate as Council president, in which he chairs EU summits, expires at the end of May 2017 though he is expected to want to stay on in the post.
+His mandate as council president, in which he chairs summits of EU leaders, expires at the end of May 2017, although he is expected to seek to stay on in the post.

-Kaczynski, his big political rival at home who heads the conservative Law and Justice (PiS) party, said in a newspaper interview that the current PiS government would not support Tusk staying on.
+Kaczynski, head of Poland's nationalist-minded Law and Justice (PiS) party, said in a newspaper interview that the current PiS government would not support Tusk staying on.

-If Tusk did, he might find himself facing charges, Kaczynski said - apparently referring to his failure as prime minister to stop the Ponzi scheme Amber Gold which shook the country in 2012.
+That was because Tusk might find himself facing charges, Kaczynski said - apparently referring to his failure as prime minister to stop the Ponzi scheme Amber Gold which shook the country in 2012.
 PiS dominates a parliamentary panel set up to investigate the case.

-Despite Kaczynski's strong words, a PiS government can not stop Tusk renewing his mandate as long as a majority of EU leaders back him which seems likely.
+Despite Kaczynski's words, a PiS government cannot stop Tusk renewing his mandate as long as a majority of EU leaders back him, which seems likely.

-Most appear satisfied with Tusk's performance and are keen to avoid more instability as the EU starts negotiations over the Britons' decision to leave.
+Most appear satisfied with Tusk's performance and are keen to avoid more instability as the EU starts negotiations over Britain's decision to leave the bloc.

-But the comments highlight a deep conflict between the two rivals that could complicate Tusk's candidacy.
+But the comments highlight the conflict between the Polish rivals that could complicate Tusk's candidacy.

 "The Polish government will not support Donald Tusk for the second term in the European Council," Kaczynski told the Polska The Times newspaper in an interview published on Tuesday.
 "Tusk is a major problem."